 On November 14, 2017, the State of Wyoming submitted its formal request for an Agreement.
-The NRC staff continues to work with Wyoming DEQ to resolve the remaining issues related to the overall compatibility of the proposed program, and will request Commission approval to publish the staff's assessment of the Wyoming request, including the resolution of any remaining issues, and the draft Agreement for public comment in early spring 2018.
+The NRC staff continues to work with Wyoming DEQ to resolve the remaining issues related to the overall compatibility of the proposed program.
+The NRC staff is completing the assessment of the Wyoming Agreement State application and plans to request Commission approval to publish the draft agreement and staff's assessment for public comment in early spring 2018.